 For example, a wax candle emits a very warm white light of roughly 1000K, while at the other end of the scale, a blue sky would measure around 9000K.

 Although technically it’s measured on an endlessly varied scale, there are several standard colour temperatures that most light bulbs are manufactured to.
 This makes it much easier to find replacements.
-If the colour temperature is not printed on the bulb itself, take a look at the image above to get an idea of the different colour temperatures you can find.
+If the colour temperature is not printed on the light bulb itself, take a look at the image above to get an idea of the different colour temperatures you can find.
 The information about the light bulb’s colour temperature can be also found in the specification table at every light bulb page on our website.